Plusnet: YouView TV from Plusnet

+In 2015, Plusnet started to offer Plusnet TV via the YouView platform which used the Freeview digital television free-to-air service, supplemented by IPTV provision of premium bundles.
+Plusnet offered two types of YouView boxes, the YouView + box and a standard YouView box.
+The YouView + box had recording facilities whereas the standard box did not.
+Plusnet TV closed on 1 November 2021.

 Marketing

 Plusnet's growth strategy is centred on its customers recommending people within their social circle to Plusnet.
 In the 10 years of its existence Plusnet has shown year on year growth in customer numbers, significantly attributable to existing customer referrals.
 By 2007 30% of Plusnet's new customers joined Plusnet as a result of a referral.
 In order to incentivise customer referrals, Plusnet pays the referring customer a recurring monthly fee for as long as the referred customer stays with Plusnet.
 This can prove extremely lucrative to those customers who refer many people.
 Plusnet's reliance on this strategy can have negative effects whenever the business suffers service problems.

 In October 2010 Plusnet launched an advertising campaign designed to increase brand awareness nationally which emphasised the company's Yorkshire roots, using the strapline "Good Honest Broadband from Yorkshire".
 The strapline was replaced in April 2012 by "We'll do you proud", but the new campaign remained heavily influenced by Northern stereotypes.
 From 2013, the company became sponsors of the Yorkshire Marathon, run in York.
 The spokesman in the adverts is Craig Murray.

 Plusnet are an active player in the UK's web community, playing an active role in web community events around the UK, especially in the north of England.
 Events like OpenCoffee and Geekup often see a Plusnet presence.
 Plusnet also work with local universities on graduate recruitment, internships and multimedia projects.
 In June 2005 Plusnet became the official shirt sponsors of Sheffield Wednesday, of the Football League Championship.
 The original deal ran for 2 years up to the end of the 2006–07 season.
 In November 2006 it was announced that the sponsorship would be extended to the end of the 2008–09 season.

 PlusNet also sponsored a local LAN gaming party "Sychosis 2", which was hosted in Doncaster Dome in July 2008, PlusNet offered prizes of a year's free broadband for the Call of Duty 4 winning team.